TheDaleks/ContentDK/Markdowns/2014-12-04-reciprocal-altruism.md

 - Alternating: the player defects on the first move and subsequently alternates between cooperation and defection each turn.
 (This strategy is going to be important later on.)

 Other simple strategies are possible, but they aren’t interesting theoretically because they are neither successful nor do they make any intuitive sense either.
-I will not go through all the game theory mathematics but merely state some results<sup><a href="#vii" id="ref-vii">vii</a></sup>.
+I will not go through all the game theory mathematics but merely state some results.[^7]

 - Cooperation and tit-for-tat do equally well against one another.